-- Between December 31, 1998 and April 14, 1999, and from May 6, 1999 through December 31, 2008, the off-site containment well was operated at a rate sufficient to contain the plume.
+• Between December 31, 1998 and April 14, 1999, and from May 6, 1999 through December 31, 2009, the off-site containment well was operated at a rate sufficient to contain the plume.
 The air stripper for treating the pumped water and the infiltration gallery for returning the treated water to the aquifer were constructed in the spring of 1999.
 These systems were connected to the containment well and tested between April 14 and May 6, 1999.
-A chromium reduction process was added to the off-site treatment system on December 15, 2000, to control chromium concentrations in the air stripper effluent and thus meet discharge permit requirements for the infiltration gallery; the process was discontinued on November 1, 2001, after chromium concentrations in the influent decreased to levels that no longer required treatment. - A 50-cfm AcuVac SVE system was operated at vapor recovery well VR-1 from May 12 through June 23, 1999, and a 200-cfm Root blower system was operated at this well from June 28 to August 25, 1999.
+A chromium reduction process was added to the off-site treatment system on December 15, 2000, to control chromium concentrations in the air stripper effluent and thus meet discharge permit requirements for the infiltration gallery; the process was discontinued on November 1, 2001, after chromium concentrations in the influent decreased to levels that no longer required treatment.

+- A 50-cfm AcuVac SVE system was operated at vapor recovery well VR-1 from May 12 through June 23, 1999, and a 200-cfm Root blower system was operated at this well from June 28 to August 25, 1999.
 A second 200-cfm Root blower was added to the system in the Spring of 2000, and the 400-cfm SVE system operated for a total of 372 days between April 10, 2000 and June 15, 2001 meeting the length-of-operation requirement of the Consent Decree.
-The results of the performance monitoring that was conducted in

-September and October 2001 indicated that the system had met the termination criteria specified in the Consent Decree, and the system was dismantled in May 2002.

-- The source containment system, consisting of a containment well immediately downgradient from the site, an on-site treatment system, six on-site infiltration ponds, and associated conveyance and monitoring components, was installed and tested during 2001.
-Operation of the system began on January 3, 2002, and the system continued to operate through December 31, 2008 at a rate sufficient for containing any potential sources that may remain at the site.
+The results of the performance monitoring that was conducted in September and October 2001 indicated that the system had met the termination criteria specified in the Consent Decree, and the system was dismantled in May 2002. - The source containment system, consisting of a containment well immediately downgradient from the site, an on-site treatment system, six on-site infiltration ponds, and associated conveyance and monitoring components, was installed and tested during 2001.
+Operation of the system began on January 3, 2002, and the system continued to operate through December 31, 2009 at a rate sufficient for containing any potential sources that may remain at the site.
 Two of the six infiltration ponds were backfilled in 2005 when an evaluation of the pond performance indicated that four ponds were sufficient for infiltrating the treated water. - Groundwater monitoring was conducted as specified in the Groundwater Monitoring Program Plan, hereafter "Monitoring Plan," (Consent Decree, 2000, Attachment A) and in the State of New Mexico Groundwater Discharge Permit DP-1184 that controls the discharge of the treated water through the infiltration gallery and ponds, hereafter "Discharge Permit."
 Water levels in monitoring wells, containment wells, observation wells, piezometers, and the Corrales Main Canal were measured quarterly.
 Samples were collected for water-quality analyses from monitoring wells and from the influent and effluent of the air stripper at the frequency specified in the Monitoring Plan and the Discharge Permit, and analyzed for TCE, DCE, TCA, and other constituents, as required by these documents. - A groundwater flow and transport model of the hydrogeologic system underlying the site was developed in 2000.
-The model was calibrated against data available at the end of 1999, and again against data available at the end of each subsequent year, and used to simulate TCE concentrations in the aquifer from the start-up of the containment well in December 1998 through November 2008.
-The model was significantly modified in early 2009, during the preparation of the 2008 Annual Report and deemed reliable for making predictions of future conditions.
+The model was calibrated against data available at the end of 1999, and again against data available at the end of each subsequent year, and used to simulate TCE concentrations in the aquifer from the start-up of the containment well in December 1998 through the end of 2009.
+After significant modifications in early 2009, during the preparation of the 2008 Annual Report, the model was deemed reliable for making predictions of future conditions, and was used in late 2009 to evaluate alternative groundwater extraction schemes for expediting aquifer restoration (SSP&A, 2009b).
+Based on this evaluation, Sparton recommended that the pumping rate of the off-site containment well be increased to 300 gpm.